Symptoms and causes of arrhythmia

 - congenital anomalies.

-- pathology in the work of the endocrine system;
+- pathologies in the functioning of the endocrine system;

 - diseases of internal organs;